 Background and positioning

-Since the arrival of cinema at the beginning of the 20th century upcoming film makers have been using shorts as expression and established film makers have been using them as showcases.
+Since the arrival of cinema at the beginning of the 20th century, upcoming filmmakers have been using shorts as a form of expression.
+Established filmmakers have been using them as showcases.

-For a decennia shorts have been leading in the experimentation on a content, narrative, technical and production level.
-The developments and experiments have also been leading in exhibition and distribution.
+For decennia, shorts have been the exquisite medium for makers to experiment on a content, narrative, technical and productional level.
+The developments and experiments that happened in these short films, have also been leading in exhibition and distribution.

-The amount of creative makers that are using this art form is growing.
-This increase in popularity can be tracked back to the worldwide development of digitization and democratization of the media.
-The recent integration and increase of the media in our daily lives has lead to the growth of short films.
+The amount of makers that are using this art form is growing.
+This increase in popularity can be traced back to the worldwide development of digitization and democratization of media.
+The recent integration and increase of media in our daily lives has lead to the growth of short films.

-The great amount of short films on the Internet already attests to the interest in this medium.
-At the same time there is a vagueness and it’s lacking in its overview.
-Since 2009 Go Short, the only festival exclusive for short films in the Netherlands, have been gatekeepers and thus been able to bring certainty to the overview.
+The great amount of short films on the internet already attests to the interest in this medium.
+At the same time, there is a vagueness when it comes to selection: it’s lacking guidance.
+Since 2009, Go Short – the only festival exclusively for short films in the Netherlands – have been gatekeepers and thus we’ve been able to provide this crucial need for guidance.

 Initiative and concept